 These dynamics have created an opportunity for enterprising CPAs to address an underserved population with unique expertise to help them stay compliant and avoid an expensive audit.
 Given the complexity of these returns, many accountants report earning upwards of $1,000 per return, making these clients a valuable addition to their practice.

-Where to Learn About Crypto
+Where to Learn About Cryptocurrency

 The biggest challenge for many CPAs is education.
 Unlike traditional investments, cryptocurrencies aren’t part of most college curriculums or industry continuing education resources.